Digital Humanism Fellowship

 • a project description (max.
 550 characters)

 • a project proposal (max.
-7,500 characters incl. spaces) containing a description of the project’s a) objectives, b) the state of the art, c) methods, and d) a work plan
+7,500 characters incl. spaces) containing a) a description of the project’s objectives, b) a discussion of the current state of the art, c) methods, and d) a work plan

 • a curriculum vitae including a list of publications

-• two letters of recommendation by a scholar familiar with the applicant’s academic work
+• two letters of recommendation from scholars familiar with the applicant’s academic work (has to be submitted by the applicant together with the other application materials)

 All application materials should be in English.